LaurentStar/MOD3_Project/README.md

 # Carbon Emissions vs Population
 This project aims to answer 2 questions
    - Rather population size of a region has a relation to carbon emissions.
-   - Was there an significant effect on carbon emissions based on year and region
+   - Was there an significant effect on carbon emissions based on year and state

-### Goals:
-    -
-    -
 ### Project Members:
    - [Laurent Mundell](https://github.com/LaurentStar)
    - [Lidet Alemu](https://github.com/Lidetsal)